Dallas Cowboys practice coaching skills at annual “Cowboys U” High School Football Camp

-The Dallas Cowboys took a break from playing the field to coach at the annual “Cowboys U” High School Football Camp in Frisco.
+DALLAS-- The Dallas Cowboys took a break from playing the field to coach at the annual "Cowboys U" High School Football Camp in Frisco.

 192 DFW student athletes were hand selected by their real coaches at 44 schools.